 Skip to main content

 Control who can configure, who can see, and what stays private.
-Slack Agent uses both Slack-native admin status and CodeRabbit-specific roles.
-Everyone in the workspace can sign in, but only the right people can change configuration, view activity, or manage scopes.
+CodeRabbit Agent for Slack uses both Slack-native admin status and CodeRabbit-specific roles.
+Everyone in the workspace can sign in, but elevated access is required for workspace-wide settings and some web app surfaces.

 Global admins